FooBarShebang/math_extra_lib/Documentation/Design/DE003_vectors_matrices.md

 * $a * \mathbf{0} = \mathbf{0} \; \forall \; a \in F$
 * $-\mathbf{v} = (-\mathit{1}) * \mathbf{v}$

-Considering the field of *real number* the *per element* definitions of the vector addition and scalar multiplication as given below apparently satisfy these requirements:
+Considering the field of *real numbers*, the *per element* definitions of the vector addition and scalar multiplication as given below apparently satisfy these requirements:

 * $\mathbf{v} + \mathbf{u} = (v_1, v_2, \dots, v_N) + (u_1, u_2, \dots, u_N) = (v_1 + u_1, v_2 + u_2, \dots, v_N + u_N)$
 * $a * \mathbf{v} = a * (v_1, v_2, \dots, v_N) = (a * v_1, a * v_2, \dots, a * v_N)$